 Applications will not be accepted after this date.
 This course requires a minimum of five participants.

 Fill out the registration form and mail it to the SIT Language and Culture Department, World Learning, PO Box 676, Brattleboro, VT 05302.

 The Intensive Academic English Preparation course is available to all international students who will be entering an SIT graduate program in the fall.

 SIT Language and Culture Department

 Kipling Road, PO Box 676

 A list of work study positions will be available in the summer of 2015.

 Course registration will take place when you arrive on campus.
+Additional information on how to register will be made available in late July.
 You may wish to review the course catalog prior to your arrival: